Cruise recalls robotaxi software after car crashes into San Francisco bus

-SAN FRANCISCO (KRON) — Cruise, the self-driving robotaxi service in San Francisco, has recalled the software on their autonomous cars after a collision that happened in March.
+SAN FRANCISCO (KRON) — Cruise, the self-driving robotaxi service in San Francisco, has recalled the software on its autonomous cars after a collision in March.

-While tech experts tell Nexstar’s KRON the recall is good, what prompted was alarming.
+While tech experts tell Nexstar’s KRON the recall is good, what prompted it was alarming.

 Last month, a Cruise self-driving robotaxi crashed into a San Francisco city bus.